isamuella/alu_regex-data-extraction-isamuella/README.md

 ## How To Run The Program

-1. Clone the repository on your machine: git clone https://github.com/your-username/alu_regex-data-extraction.git and then enter the repo using **cd**
+1. Clone the repository on your machine: git clone https://github.com/your-username/alu_regex-data-extraction.git and then enter the repo using '**cd**'

 2. Run the python script:
 Python regex_data_extraction.py